Today – Life Audit Worksheets – This free pdf life audit template can help you begin the process.

 I recently wrote about the questions you should ask yourself before you embark on any project, particularly one involving life changes.
 One of the most vital is ‘where am I starting from?’ and it’s worth embarking on a quick life audit before you dive in to your resolutions.

 If you don’t know where you’re starting from how do you know what needs to be improved?
 Of course, we can all think of some things we’d like to change but which should be our priorities?
 Where should we start?

-A life audit can take many forms.
-You can find all sorts of templates and suggestions if you google it but all you really need to do is think of each of the different aspects of your life and consider what is good or bad about it at the moment.
+Life audit worksheets can take many forms.
+You can find all sorts of templates and suggestions if you google it.
+But all you really need to do is think of each of the different aspects of your life.
+Consider what is good or bad about them at the moment.
 This should help you decide what you would like to do and where your energies would be best spent.
 I’ve put together a straight forward life audit template to help get that information down on paper.

 For each area (family life, health etc) I have three columns:

 - Opportunities – Those problems that I’m able to resolve which will be the basis for my planned changes

-- Positives – Things that are going well or problems already resolved to be appreciated (because it’s important to keep those negatives in perspective, it’s not all doom and gloom!)
+- Positives – Things that are going well or problems already resolved to be appreciated.
+We do this because it’s important to keep those negatives in perspective, it’s not all doom and gloom!

 It’s a pretty simple exercise but there are a few things to keep in mind:

 The key here is to try and be as realistic and honest with yourself as possible.
-Most people will find that they have both good and bad things to write for each area but if you’re having a particularly bad (or good, I guess) day you can end up focusing on one side of the page and not getting a balanced view.
+Most people will find that they have both good and bad things to write for each area.
+If you’re having a particularly bad (or good, I guess) day you can end up focusing on one side of the page and not getting a balanced view.
 If that’s the case then step away and try again later.